 Annette Bénéteau-Roux is deservedly reported to be one of the wealthiest people in France.

 Benjamin Bénéteau was born in St-Gilles into a big family of limited means.
 At the age of 6, Benjamin was adopted by one of his uncles, François Houyère.
-As a single man, he passed on to Benjamin his love of the sea, adventure and boats.
+As a single man, he passed on to Benjamin his love of the sea, adventure, and boats.
 At the age of 12, Benjamin became a ship’s boy on the lugger Eliza.
 His dream of building boats would then begin in the boatyard of his friend’s father.

 Close to the bridge, on Quai des Greniers, Benjamin created his boatyard in the year 1884 he would call it: BÉNÉTEAU.
 At the time, boats were called luggers, and smacks, all were small sailboats.
-However, for these fishing boats, performance was considered best by who got back to harbour first, since the first home would sell their fish at the highest price.
+However, for these fishing boats, the performance was considered best by who got back to harbor first, since the first home would sell their fish at the highest price.
 The search for performance would remain central to architects and boat builders, leading them to surpass themselves; never allowing themselves to be satisfied as they were continually innovating.

 In 1909, the first boat engine became available, whatever the cost, Benjamin would design the first engine-powered fishing boat in the region.
 Then the first world war intervened, the boatyard would not get back underway again until 1928.
 It was the time for André Bénéteau, son of Benjamin, then aged only 21, to take over.
 Benjamin’s absence was felt as André Bénéteau lacked experience in running the yard, this led to its closure.
 However, André had a gift for drawing.
 A fisherman friend had faith in him, and in the boat shed, he would draw and build his very first fishing boat.
 On the day the boat was launched, people gathered, as was customary, to take part in this event.
 They were stunned by the elegance of his fishing boat.
 The Beneteau Boatyard was back in business!